-Alondra Nelson is president of the Social Science Research Council.
-She is also a professor of sociology at Columbia University, where she served as the inaugural Dean of Social Science and director of the Institute for Research on Women and Gender.
+Alondra Nelson is Professor and Harold F. Linder Chair in the School of Social Science at the Institute for Advanced Study (IAS).
+Prior to her appointment at IAS, she was a professor of sociology at Columbia University, where she served as the inaugural Dean of Social Science and director of the Institute for Research on Women and Gender.
 Nelson began her academic career on the faculty of Yale University and there was recognized with several honors, including the Poorvu Prize for Interdisciplinary Teaching Excellence.
+She is past president of the Social Science Research Council.

 An award-winning sociologist, Nelson has published widely-acclaimed books and articles exploring science, technology, medicine, and social inequality.
 Her recent publications include a symposium in the British Journal of Sociology on the history of slavery, genetic genealogy, and the "GU272," based on her 2017 BJS Lecture, and articles with collaborators in the journals PLOS: Computational Biology and Genetics in Medicine.
 She is currently at work on a book about science politics in the Obama administration.